Covid-19 Impact On eCommerce

 How to prepare your online store to operate under coronavirus pandemic

 #2 Be in constant contact with your suppliers.
 Factories reopened?
-Quarantine period is to extend?
+The quarantine period is to extend?
 Workers are still not able to work or are they gradually stepping into production, but under a new adapted schedule?

 #3 Stay in touch with the clientele.
-Remember to inform your customers on every update and possible delays.
+Remember to inform your customers of every update and possible delays.

 #4 Look for backup options.
-Maybe it is more efficient to switch for the local supplier?
+Maybe it is more efficient to switch to the local supplier?

 #5 Be careful with paid ads.
 Now that you have uncertainty about supply, would be unreasonable to promote items you might have trouble receiving on schedule.

 #6 Automate product content distribution to have all data delivered in time and in the right format to every sales channel.
 This would help your search engine rates, as well as not be banned from a marketplace and keep customers updated with relevant information.

 What are the predictions for eCommerce for an after-pandemic period

 Ecommerce would need time for recuperation.
 Smaller companies would take a hit, while big monopolies would stay afloat and dominate the market.